DataDog/dd-sdk-android/docs/configure_rum_android_sdk.md

 : Defines the frequency for requests made to Datadog endpoints (if requests are available).

 `setVitalsUpdateFrequency([FREQUENT|AVERAGE|RARE|NEVER])`
-: Sets the preferred frequency of collecting mobile vitals.
+: Sets the preferred frequency for collecting mobile vitals.

 `sampleRumSessions(<samplingRate>)`
 : Sets the RUM sessions sampling rate.
 (A value of 0 means no RUM events are sent.
 A value of 100 means all sessions are kept.)